teambit/docs/tutorials/build-and-share-components.md

 ---
 slug: build-and-share-components
-title: Build and Share Components
+title: Build and Share React Components
 description: Let's get started with Bit and create a component that consumes another component, version and export it to the cloud and then use it in a React application.
 author: Debbie O'Brien
 author_title: Head Developer Advocate at Bit